tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Neoclassical
 - Baroque
 - Gothic Revival

+### Q: The asteroid belt is located between which two planets?
+- **Correct Answer:** Mars and Jupiter
+- Jupiter and Saturn
+- Mercury and Venus
+- Earth and Mars

 ### Q: The average lifespan of a wildcat is only around 5-6 years.